lerttt/rrr.hsc/index.md

 ---

 # RRR HSC Resources
 This site is a collection of resources for students undertaking Higher School Certificate (HSC) or Preliminary HSC studies.
+The site is specifically designed for students from Regional, Rural and Remote communities, but anyone can use.
 Learn more [here](https://lerttt.github.io/rrr.hsc/about).

 ### 📑 Resources by Subject
 More subjects will be added or made accessible when requested or when content becomes available.
 Please be patient in the meantime.